abyteintime/abit/README.md

 # A Byte in Time

-A Hat in Time hacking toolkit.
+A Hat in Time tweaking toolkit.

 ## A word of warning

-At this stage ABiT is still only a proof of concept.
+At this stage ABiT is mostly a proof of concept.
 Expect major breakthroughs and major breaking changes.

+It is also not ready for general use.
+It has no testing suite, lacks releases and automated builds, so you will have to compile it manually from source.

 You have been warned.